casperbiering/jdbc-iam-wrapper/README.md

 * Short connection url with username and profile
 * Translates AWS Profile written in the password field into the AWS IAM RDS token
 * Based on AWS SDK v2 to better support local profiles
-* Forces SSL connection and embeds the [rds-ca-2019-root.pem](https://s3.amazonaws.com/rds-downloads/rds-ca-2019-root.pem) as trustCertificateKeyStore.
+* Forces SSL connection and embeds the [global-bundle.pem](https://truststore.pki.rds.amazonaws.com/global/global-bundle.pem) as trustCertificateKeyStore (cached from 2024-02-28).

 ## Setup